mikepk/botocore/docs/source/reference/services/appstream.rst

           - **InstanceType** *(string) --*

+            The instance type for the image builder.

           - **Platform** *(string) --*

+            The operating system platform of the image builder.

           - **State** *(string) --*

+            The state of the image builder.

           - **StateChangeReason** *(dict) --*

+            The reason why the last state change occurred.

             - **Code** *(string) --*

+              The state change reason code.

             - **Message** *(string) --*

+              The state change reason message.

           - **CreatedTime** *(datetime) --*

+            The time stamp when the image builder was created.

           - **EnableDefaultInternetAccess** *(boolean) --*

+            Enables or disables default internet access for the image builder.

           - **DomainJoinInfo** *(dict) --*

-            Contains the information needed for streaming instances to join a domain.
+            The information needed to join a Microsoft Active Directory domain.